 Clergy

 Michele lives with her wife, Michelle Dibblee, in Northeast DC.
-Her best day ever is to ride her bike while listening to her beloved Minnesota Twins as she dodges traffic, getting home in time to see a final couple of innings.
+Michele is an avid bike commuter and rides the 13-mile loop from her house to her office, where she loves to get home for dinner her occasionally late evenings, her deep happiness is to ride her bike while listening to her beloved Minnesota Twins as she dodges traffic, getting home in time to see a final couple of innings.

 The Rev. Patricia Catalano, Liturgy and Pastoral Associate

 The Rev. Patricia Catalano was born and raised in Colombia and has lived almost half of her life in the United States.
-She first lived in California, where she taught simultaneous translation in Monterey.
+In the U.S., she first lived in California, where she taught simultaneous translation in Monterey.
 This is where she became an Episcopalian and was later ordained to the priesthood.
 As a priest, she served in Menlo Park, Carmel, and Marina, California.
 She moved to Washington, D.C., in 2008.

-Patricia has been actively working as a simultaneous interpreter since moving to DC but has had a renewed calling to serve as a priest at St. Mark’s, where she has been leading a Centering Prayer group since May 2018.
+Patricia has been actively working as a simultaneous interpreter since moving to DC but has had a renewed calling to serve as a priest at St. Mark’s, where she leadx a Centering Prayer group.

 Patricia lives on Capitol Hill with her daughter and two grandsons.